What We Do

 Workshops

-Each session consists of a forty-minute talk and twenty minutes for questions with time after for refreshments, followed by opportunities to explore our current exhibition and handle some of the historical medical items in our collection that are usually hidden away!
+Our interactive workshops consist of a forty-minute talk and twenty minutes for questions with time after for refreshments, followed by opportunities to explore our current exhibition and handle some of the historical medical items in our collection that are usually hidden away!

 More Information & Booking